While all our lights come with a five year warranty, they are built to last much longer with an LED lifespan of at least 50,000 hours.

 Yes, our lights are completely watertight when submerged from cold and also when submerged hot (causing negative pressure).
 Every lamp leaving our UK manufacturing facility is pressure tested to confirm seal integrity, backed up by our five year warranty.

 Yes.
-We use an uprated silicon coated gore tex breather to permit high pressure jet washing in to the charge cooling system, without risk of water ingress to the lamp.
+We use an uprated silicon coated gore tex breather to permit high pressure jet washing, without risk of water ingress to the lamp.

 Where can I find the serial number on my lamp?